IBM/aspera-cli/CONTRIBUTING.md

 bundle exec rake SIGNING_KEY=/path/to/vault/gem-private_key.pem
 ```

-- Create the release version tag and push it to GitHub.
-This will trigger the action `.github/workflows/deploy.yml`, which builds the gem file and pushes it to [rubygems.org](https://rubygems.org/gems/aspera-cli).
+- Create the release version tag and push it to GitHub:

 ```shell
 bundle exec rake release_tag
 ```

-- Include generated artifacts from `pkg/` in GitHub release:

-  - The signed `.gem`
-  - The PDF Manual
+This will trigger the action `.github/workflows/deploy.yml`, which builds the gem file and pushes it to RubyGems.

+- After release, update `version.rb` to the next development version with `.pre` suffix

 ## Long‑Term Implementation and Delivery Improvements